ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 ### Configuration, tests, documentation

-Now comes the time to adapt your buffy version to your needs!
+Now comes the time to adapt your Buffy version to your needs!
 Good news: you can keep doing this forever depending on how your needs evolve.
 Bad news: you _will_ keep doing this forever as you'll always see opportunities for improvement. :wink:

-To configure your buffy installation you will be making changes in these places
+To configure your Buffy installation you will be making changes in these places
 * In the `/config/settings-production.yml` file of the branch of your **buffy fork**;
 * In other folders of the branch of your **buffy fork** if you are _adding custom responders_;
-* In issue templates (`.github/ISSUE_TEMPLATE`) or PR templates (`.github/PULL_REQUEST_TEMPLATE`) and buffy templates `.buffy/templates` of your **review repository (or repositories**, if you created a test review repository for experimenting with buffy, which we'd recommend).
+* In issue templates (`.github/ISSUE_TEMPLATE`) or PR templates (`.github/PULL_REQUEST_TEMPLATE`) and buffy templates `.buffy/templates` of your **review repository (or repositories**, if you created a test review repository for experimenting with Buffy, which we'd recommend).
 Indeed, issue or PR templates will contain placeholders/wrappers for HTML variables like `<!--editor-->  <!--end-editor-->` -- otherwise the bot won't be able to fill this information. _buffy_ templates are for comments you will want the bot to post, for instance, a checklist at the end of the review process.

-Follow buffy docs on [configuration](https://buffy.readthedocs.io/en/latest/configuration.html).
+Follow Buffy docs on [configuration](https://buffy.readthedocs.io/en/latest/configuration.html).
 You will be adding (registering) responders by adding them to the YAML file `/config/settings-production.yml`, with subfields indicating some options.
 For instance, you might want to use the ["assign editor" responder](https://buffy.readthedocs.io/en/latest/responders/assign_editor.html) to store the editor username in the issue comment _without assigning the issue to them_ so you'll set `add_as_assignee` to `false`.

-You'll find responders and their parameters in buffy docs.
+You'll find responders and their parameters in Buffy docs.
-You can also check out the [readthedocs website of rOpenSci's version of buffy](https://buffy-ropensci.readthedocs.io/en/latest/) in case some of our custom responders are relevant for you (they are at the bottom of the list, with rOpenSci in front of their name).
+You can also check out the [readthedocs website of rOpenSci's version of Buffy](https://buffy-ropensci.readthedocs.io/en/latest/) in case some of our custom responders are relevant for you (they are at the bottom of the list, with rOpenSci in front of their name).

 After each responder addition or configuration, try it out by creating issues (or pull requests if that's your process) and typing comments in them.
 If it works, you will be convinced you have added one feature to your system, congratulations!